M10K4482/technobabble-ecommerce/README.md

     Node.js
     NPM (Node Package Manager)

-Cloning the Repository
+Cloning the Repository:

 git clone https://github.com/M10K4482/technobabble-ecommerce.git

 Install the project dependencies using npm:

-npm install
+"npm install"

 Do this in the backend, frontend and admin folders.

 Change The Environment Variables In:

-/backend/.env
+"/backend/.env"

-With Your Own for MongoDB, Cloudinary, Stripe and Json Web Token.
+You have to add your own for MongoDB, Cloudinary, Stripe and Json Web Token so you need to create your own accounts for MongoDD, Cloudinary and Stripe at their respective websites.

-Running the Project
+Running the Project:

-Admin Dashboard Running On:

-cd admin
+Start the backend side first:

+"cd backend"

-npm run dev
+"npm run server"

-Backend Running On:

-cd backend
+Then you can start admin:

+"cd admin"

-npm run server
+"npm run dev"

-Frontend Running On:

-cd frontend
+And then frontend:

+"cd frontend"

-npm run dev
+"npm run dev"

 Open http://localhost:5174 in your browser to view the admin dashboard.

-Open http://localhost:400 in your browser to run the backend.

 Open http://localhost:5173 in your browser to view the frontend project.